AishatAdewoyin/EduSphere/README.md

 ## Contributing

 Contributions are welcome!
 Please follow our [Contribution Guidelines](CONTRIBUTING.md).
-Loading..
+Still Loading (you can send a message to aishatadewoyin@outlook.com to show your interest in contributing.
+Thank you)..

 ## License